 Couples Wedding Photography

 I always tell my clients not to worry about staged couples wedding photography throughout the day.
-Weddings are filled with real moments happening continuously throughout the entire day and it’s almost guaranteed that everyone will be photographed in someway.
-Group shots of families are becoming less frequent and on many occasions these days are often only completed to please the parents or grandparents that paid for the wedding.
+Weddings are filled with real moments happening continuously throughout the entire day and it’s almost guaranteed that everyone will be photographed in someway, whether it’s during the wedding ceremony, or the party photographs.
+Group shots photos of families are becoming less frequent and on many occasions these days are often only completed to please the parents or grandparents that paid for the wedding.

 That being said my couples are the stars of the show and although the wedding ceremony presents a perfect opportunity for natural emotion driven shots of them, it’s always nice to compliment this with some additional couples wedding photography.